Exabel/api/exabel/graph/doc/relationships.rst

     Use ``-`` for ``relationshipTypeId`` to get relationships of all types.

-    :>jsonarr string parent: Relationship type resource name :>jsonarr string fromEntity: The entity resource name of the start point of the relationship :>jsonarr string toEntity: The entity resource name of the end point of the relationship
+    :resjsonarr string parent: Relationship type resource name
+    :resjsonarr string fromEntity: The entity resource name of the start point of the relationship
+    :resjsonarr string toEntity: The entity resource name of the end point of the relationship

     To get *all* relationships between two entities, perform the request a second time with ``fromEntity`` and ``toEntity`` swapped.